Get a quote

 Let’s look at how home insurance covers some of the more common natural disasters:

 • Wind damage, including that from tornadoes, is typically covered.
-However, if you live in a hurricane-prone area you may have a hurricane deductible on top of your standard deductible.
-Some insurance companies also add a wind/hail deductible in certain areas.
+However, if you live in a hurricane-prone area you may have a hurricane deductible and a wind/hail deductible in certain areas.

-• Water damage is usually only covered if it’s caused by a sudden, internal accident, like a burst pipe, or occurs because of damage caused by another covered peril.
-Flooding from storm surges, overflowing rivers and streams, and other external sources almost always require flood insurance.
-Flood insurance may also be required if you live in a high-risk flood zone.
+• Water damage is usually only covered by home insurance if it’s caused by a sudden, accident, like a burst pipe, or occurs because of damage caused by another covered peril.
+Flooding from storm surge, overflowing rivers and streams, and other external sources almost always requires flood insurance.
+Flood insurance may also be required if you live in a flood zone.

-• Wildfires are being excluded by more and more insurers, so you may find it hard to get home insurance if you’re in a known wildfire zone.
+• Wildfires are becoming more and more common, and that’s led some insurers to increase their rates.
+This may make it difficult for you to find affordable home insurance if you’re in a known wildfire zone.

 • Snow and ice damage is often covered, but you may see your claim denied if you allow snow or ice to build up, and it causes water to seep into your home.